lksshw/IPDm/design.md

    - memory length
    - normalized score (from all time steps)

 2. BoardState: creates a game board tree and subsequently keeps track of agents and superagents in each round.
-Tracking involves the following:

-   - the main idea is that of a tree.
+   - The main data structure is a tree.
 Each node of this tree represents an agent with three properties:
-    * A set of neighbors
+        * a set of neighbors
-    * A set of parents
+        * a set of parents
-    * A set of children
+        * a set of children

     - During a merge, we update the tree by creating a new node, setting its parents (and consequently setting its parents's "child" attribute)
     - During a split, we delete a node, and update its parents' child node.